DilipKhunti/Junagadh-Tourism-3D-Parallax-Website-Javascript/README.md

 - **Tourism Information**: Detailed sections provide information about the key tourist attractions, historical sites, and cultural heritage of Junagadh.
 - **Easy to Customize**: The code is well-organized and easy to customize, allowing for further development and enhancement.

-## Demo

-You can view a live demo of the Junagadh Tourism website here.
-(Replace this with your actual link)

 ## Installation